 Formal consultations are conducted on actions that are likely to adversely affect ESA-listed species or designated critical habitat.
 These consultations must be completed within 135 days of initiation unless the agencies agree upon an extension.
 Formal consultation is documented in a biological opinion in which NOAA Fisheries makes a determination regarding whether the federal action is likely to jeopardize the continued existence of an ESA-listed species or is likely to destroy or adversely modify designated critical habitat.

 During an ESA consultation, NOAA Fisheries reviews the proposed action and its effects on ESA-listed species and designated critical habitat.
-The goal of consultation is to identify, avoid, and minimize potential harm to threatened or endangered species and critical habitat.
 The biological opinion resulting from a formal consultation documents the consultation process, analyses, and conclusions.
 It also identifies the conditions under which the proposed action may proceed.

 During consultation, we work with the federal action agency to identify appropriate mitigation, monitoring, and best management practices for their activities to protect ESA-listed species and their habitat.
 If, at the end of consultation, we find that the action is likely to jeopardize ESA-listed species, an alternative action with fewer impacts (known as a reasonable and prudent alternative) may be required.